Select a page you published recently.

 - Writing links: 10 tips for web writers

-- Our articles on designing scannable content
+- Our articles on designing content for scan readers

 Select a page you created recently.

 Check the order of the information.

 - How far down is the key message or most important piece of information?
 Should it be higher up?

 - How could you rework the page to move the message up closer to the start?

 As an experiment, start drafting your next page by writing all the headings and sub-headings first.